See more in Data

 Figure 1.
 Wastewater Surveillance (Average) and Clinical Data on COVID-19, Montgomery County, MD

-Figure 1 shows the daily average and 10-day rolling average of COVID-19 detected in wastewater samples, as well as clinical COVID-19 hospitalization data, from October 17, 2022 to the present.
+Figure 1 shows the daily average and 10-day rolling average of COVID-19 detected in wastewater samples, as well as clinical COVID-19 ED visit data, from October 17, 2022 to the present.
 The 10-day rolling average of COVID-19 wastewater data shows increased activity from October 2022 until January 2023.
-The 10-day rolling average of COVID-19 wastewater data increases again starting end of July 2023 after a period of low levels.
-Activity plateaus by September 2023.
-Clinical COVID-19 hospitalization data largely show similar overall trends to what is observed in wastewater data.
-Clinical data for new COVID-19 hospital admissions per 100k residents(7-day total) has not updated since March 19th, 2024.
+Increased activity is observed in early September 2023 and early December 2023 with periods of low levels in between.
+Clinical COVID-19 ED visit data largely show similar overall trends to what is observed in wastewater data.

 Figure 2.
 Wastewater Surveillance by Site on COVID-19, Montgomery County, MD